Tailwind CSS configuration

 Path to your main CSS file, that will be compiled with Tailwind CSS.

-This file is optional: Maizzle will compile Tailwind CSS with @tailwind components; @tailwind utilities;
+This file is optional: if it doesn't exist Maizzle will compile Tailwind CSS with the @tailwind components; @tailwind utilities;

 config